IMGIITRoorkee/PwManager/README.md

     - `3`: Create a new password file.
     - `4`: Load an existing password file.
     - `5`: Add a new password to the file.
     - `6`: Retrieve a password from the file.
+    - `11`: Add a hierarchy heading in password_file
+    - `12`: Access any hierarchy in the password_file to add password within it
     - `q`: Quit the application.

 ---